ameyaghatpande/Rise-of-the-Dragons/README.md

 # Rise-of-the-Dragons

-This is my individual MSIS2629 - Dashboard project.
+Dashboard project in Tableau.
 It contains

 - Raw-data-for-project : This folder has all the raw data required for this project
 - Cleaned-and-transformed-Data : This folder has the cleaned and transformed data which is tableau ready